josh-berry/tab-stash/README.md

 already logged into Google, Google may be able to identify you using login cookies sent as part of the request.
 However, no other personally-identifying information is shared, and the full URL of the tab is never disclosed.

+### Extension Permissions

+When you first install it, Tab Stash will ask for the following permissions.
+Here's why we need each of them:

+- **Access browser tabs**: Used to save and restore tabs to the stash.
+  (Honestly, we'd all be surprised if an extension with a name like "Tab Stash" *didn't* have this permission.)

+- **Access recently closed tabs**: When restoring a stashed tab, Tab Stash will look thru recently-closed tabs to see if any of them have matching URLs, and restore the closed tab rather than creating a new one.
+This will restore additional state for that tab, such as navigation history.

+- **Hide and show browser tabs**: Used to hide stashed tabs instead of closing them outright, so they can be restored more quickly later (and preserve useful tab state such as navigation history, or that half-written blog post about last night's dinner you were in the middle of when your boss walked by...).

+- **Read and modify bookmarks**: Used to create and delete bookmarks in the "Tab Stash" folder which represent your stashed tabs.

+- **Read and modify browser settings**: Read-only; used to determine the new-tab and Home pages, so Tab Stash can tell if you're looking at a new tab, and automatically close it if it's not needed.
+Tab Stash does not modify your browser settings.
+(Although, if we *did*, we'd probably change your homepage to be a picture of a kitten.
+Because who doesn't like kittens?)

+- **Menus**: Used to provide additional options for Tab Stash in the right-click menu of a page and the tab bar.

 ## Developer Corner